 When your personal protection dogs ingest something that isn’t food, like a child’s toy or holiday tinsel, the holistic remedy you choose will be based on how far along the digestive process is (whether it’s in the stomach or it’s made its way to the bowel).

 If the item was recently swallowed or it’s a particularly big item, chances are that it’s still in the stomach.
-Your dog may be acting normal and have his regular amount of energy, but he may not be interested in food or water.
+Your dog may be acting normal and have a regular amount of energy, but he may not be interested in food or water.
 Or, it’s possible that your protection dog is vomiting at this stage.
 At this stage, give your dog phosphorous.

 However, if the object has already moved into the bowel, or it’s in the intestinal tract, you’ll want to look for symptoms of blockage: